-FINALE JOGS PROCEDURE
+CHAMPIONSHIP JOGS PROCEDURE

-Horses who are advancing to the Finale will complete an in-hand inspection at the trot before a panel of Kentucky-licensed veterinarians and the Ground Jury on the Friday prior to the Finale.
+Horses who are advancing to the discipline championships will complete an in-hand inspection at the trot before a panel of licensed veterinarians and the Ground Jury on the Friday prior to the championships.
 The "jogs" will take place on an inspection lane on arena footing at least 30 meters in length.
 Arena footing may be rolled or conditioned such that it is suitable for handlers to run on.
-Horses will be presented in a discipline-appropriate headstall with reins or a lead shank OR a nice halter with a lead shank.
-Any additional discipline-specific tack that would typically fasten to the bridle, saddle, or around the horse's head or neck such as martingales, breastplates, or auxiliary reins will be removed for the jog presentation.
+Horses will be presented in a discipline-appropriate headstall OR a nice halter with reins or a lead shank.
 Trainers may elect to use a chain shank and/or carry a dressage whip if needed.
 Horses may not be jogged in wraps or leg boots.
 Hoof boots are allowed.
 Horses and trainers will be well-groomed and presented in clean, tidy tack and attire.

 Horses will jog grouped by discipline and in numerical order within their discipline.
-An order of go will be made available at the Finale briefing.
+An order of go will be made available at the championships briefing.
 Trainers should plan on allowing 2-3 minutes per horse.
-Horses in the Finale in multiple disciplines will only need to be presented once.
+Horses in the championships in multiple disciplines will only need to be presented once.

-- Trainers will walk their horse up to the start of the lane and hold their horse for a walk-around inspection by the lead veterinarian. - When instructed, trainers will proceed forward at the walk, and then pick up the trot where indicated, proceeding down to the turnaround. - Horses will walk through the turnaround to the right, then proceed back down the lane at the trot, coming down to the walk where indicated. - A member of the Ground Jury will indicate if the horse is accepted or if it will go to the holding box to wait for reinspection after several minutes. - If the horse does not pass on reinspection, it will not compete in the Finale and will finish in fifth place in Finale results.
-Outcomes for the Finale jogs are final and may not be protested. - Outcomes of the jog inspection are final, and protests will not be considered.
+- Trainers will walk their horse up to the start of the lane and hold their horse for a walk-around inspection by the lead veterinarian. - When instructed, trainers will proceed forward at the walk, and then pick up the trot where indicated, proceeding down to the turnaround. - Horses will walk through the turnaround to the right, then proceed back down the lane at the trot, coming down to the walk where indicated. - A member of the Ground Jury will indicate if the horse is accepted or if it will go to the holding box to wait for reinspection after several minutes. - If the horse does not pass on reinspection, it will not compete in the championships and will finish in tenth place in discipline championship results.
+The outcomes for the championship jogs are final and may not be protested. - New for 2025: If a horse does not pass on reinspection, the trainer has 30 minutes from when the decision was issued to request evaluation using the lameness locator tool.
+The trainer must verbally request the evaluation to the jog steward.
+The evaluation will cost \$100 and must be paid upon evaluation request.
+If the lameness locator does not indicate any lameness in the horse, the trainer will be refunded the \$100 and the horse will be permitted to participate in the championships.
+If the lameness locator does indicate lameness in the horse, the \$100 will not be refunded, the findings will be shared with the trainer, and the horse will not be permitted to compete in the championships. - The outcomes of the jog inspection are final, and protests will not be considered.
 The veterinary team will make use of a simple log to note of the basis of their decisioning which the trainer may request to review following the jog.
 Beyond review of this log, event management will not entertain further discourse on the outcomes of the jog inspection.